 STCC Student Accounts Office - Frequently Asked Questions

-A convenience fee is a charge that is assessed for the ability and ease of using particular payment method.
+A service fee is a charge that is assessed for the ability and ease of using particular payment method.

-Why am I being charged a convenience fee?
+Why am I being charged a service fee?

 In order to keep costs as low as possible and continue to offer credit card payments as an option to students, STCC is charging a convenience fee.